-The NIDO environment is a special environment meant to replicate the home.
-In the NIDO, the children will be met with warmth, love, care and respect.
-The adults in the classroom aide the child has he develops hand-eye coordination, grasping skills, fine motor skills, gross motor skills, language and coordination of their body through movement.
+The Nido Environment is a special place meant to replicate the home.
+In the Nido, the children will be met with warmth, love, care and respect.
+The infants have a safe and clean environment to move, explore and discover in daily.
+Under careful observation and with patience the teachers aid the children throughout their day.
+They provide the necessary space, time, and materials as they develop hand-eye coordination, grasping skills, fine motor skills, gross motor skills, language and coordination of their body through movement.

 Classroom specific information

 - Bring bottles/ food in a lunch box

 - All diaper/rash/ medication/ teething aids must have a medical release form filled out

 - Breast milk/ formula and bottles are provided by the parent.
 Each child must have accessibility to 20 ounces of milk each day.
 If the infant runs out of his/ her milk, please be prepared to bring more milk or have an early pickup day.

 - Please remove shoes before entering the classroom

 - Nursing mothers and visitors are welcome to come during the day.
 Nursing schedules will be established with the teacher before enrollment.
 Please call before visits.

 - If your child uses cloth diapers a wet bag must be provided every day.
 In the event a wet bag is not provided; the child will use paper diapers for the day